 - More than half (55 percent) had no cancer growth for six months.

 - 17 percent had no cancer growth for a year or longer.

-Identical to the IMMU-132 study, participants in the ASCENT study were randomized to receive either Trodelvy or their doctor’s choice of chemotherapy.
+Identical to the IMMU-132 study, participants in the ASCENT study were to receive either Trodelvy or their doctor’s choice of chemotherapy.

 - 235 patients received Trodelvy.